mikumikudice/mikumikudice.github.io/pages/essays/ecobos-project.md

 the line bellow, `:init main fail kill`, is the entry point label definition, which pushes the labels of the basic message-based callbacks. these are the labels the os runtime should jump-to in case of a syscall failure, such as the given file descriptor is invalid, and the label where it should jump-to in case of a forced quit, so, for example, if your program is stuck in a infinite loop and it's an image editor, you can place a last save-function in this section when the user decides to forcedly close the program.

-then, the actual program within the `main` label is defined. it pushes `2`, the syscall id fo write, then the memory address for the string literal, which actually is in the program itself, like the `.data` section on common assemblers. this string address actually points to a 32 bit integer, the length of the string, followed by the actual content, just like moss does. then the `sysc` keyword consumes the last 2 pushed values to the stack and pushes the current address in memory, so in case of a failure, the `fail` label can jump back. that's why there's a `pop` right after it; for cleaning the unused address. after that, we push our ok exit code of `0` and call the halt directive. finally, we define the said message/error labels, which just halts the program with exit code of `1` and the actual string value.
+then, the actual program within the `main` label is defined. it pushes `2`, the syscall id for write, then the memory address for the string literal, which actually is in the program itself, like the `.data` section on common assemblers. this string address actually points to a 32 bit integer, the length of the string, followed by the actual content, just like moss does. then the `sysc` keyword consumes the last 2 pushed values to the stack and pushes the current address in memory, so in case of a failure, the `fail` label can jump back. that's why there's a `pop` right after it; for cleaning the unused address. after that, we push our ok exit code of `0` and call the halt directive. finally, we define the said message/error labels, which just halts the program with exit code of `1` and finally actual string value.

 pops is designed for the ecobos architecture. all of its semantics is built bottom to top and optimized for this specific target. most people are probably going to write programs using moss that will generate mio code, which will generate the actual byte-code, but it's interesting to have a higher-level abstraction for the byte-code, both for people using it directly or for their own backends and for debugging purposes. we also are going to have a dedicated C compiler targeting ecobos and with the option to spit-out pops code, called rebecca, which we'll cover in its [dedicated essay](https://mikumikudice.github.io/essays/rebecca).